Skip to content

 There are pictures showing horse-drawn buggys waiting by the new landing stage which were used to deliver and collect passengers, baggage and ‘packets’ of cargo from the ships.
 The railway remained hand propelled until 1937 when an 8hp petrol engined Planet rail-car entered service.
 A new 10hp Wickham rail-car followed in August 1950 (see photo gallery).

-The pier became known as the Ramsey Queen’s Pier when King Edward VII and Queen Alexandra disembarked at the pier-head in August 1902, followed by King George V and Queen Mary in 1920.
-The Queen Mother also disembarked in 1946 when the Royal Yacht Britannia anchored in the bay and the Queen Mother was taken to the landing steps by a royal launch.
+The pier was opened in 1886 by Bishop Rowley Hill who unlocked the gates and Mrs. Hill then cut a ribbon at the pier head and declared it as the “Queen’s Pier”, Queen Victoria having given permission for it to so named.
+King Edward VII and Queen Alexandra disembarked here in 1902, and King George V and Queen Mary had the Royal Yacht Victoria and Albert moored here for their visit in 1920.
+The Queen Mother also disembarked in 1963 when the Royal Yacht Britannia anchored in the bay and the Queen Mother was taken to the landing steps by a royal launch.
 The Royal Yacht, the “Victoria and Albert” also made an unscheduled stop in 1847 (before the pier was constructed) when it anchored in Ramsey Bay due to heavy seas during a tour around the western isles, and Prince Albert alighted from a small boat onto the beach although Queen Victoria stayed on the ship feeling too ill.
 The gallery photos show all of these events.

 The heyday for Ramsey Queen’s Pier was prior to the Great War when ‘promenading and taking the sea air’ became the in-thing on seaside promenades and piers, and England’s piers became more than just landing stages for passenger vessels but places for amusements, ice cream, dance halls and fun.
 1914 alone saw the arrival of some 36,000 passengers from steamers onto the pier.
 Although Ramsey pier escaped the amusement halls that were put up on piers to attract visitors being only 21 feet wide, photos of the time show that it was well used with hundreds of fine gentry and ladies dressed to the nines promenading the deck.